Audience

 - assess and escalate complaints made using this procedure

-- provide advice and direction to employees on the correct procedure for reporting complaints of corrupt conduct or misconduct by the Director-General
+- provide advice and direction to employees on the correct procedure for reporting complaints of corrupt conduct, misconduct or reportable conduct by the Director-General

-- maintain and secure records in the Department’s complaints management system (Resolve) in accordance with the Information asset and recordkeeping procedure and the Queensland Ombudsman – Good decision making guide
+- maintain and secure records in the department’s complaints management system (Resolve) in accordance with the Information asset and recordkeeping procedure, the department's Decision-making framework and the Queensland Ombudsman – Good decision making guide

-- deal with any complaints of corrupt conduct or misconduct by the Director-General in accordance with instructions received from the DDG PICS.
+- deal with any complaints of corrupt conduct, misconduct or reportable conduct by the Director-General in accordance with instructions received from the DDG CS

 Director, Intake, Referrals and Partnerships